amoe/allen-moronuki/allen_moronuki_notes.md

 The interface for Stack is just 'stack build'.

 Cabal has a metadata file that seems to be in a custom format.
+Stack writes its local state into ~/.stack.
+It always downloads a ghc version.
+There is a stack.yaml file to configure it. stack.yaml specifies a 'resolver' key of `lts-14.16`.
+I'm using 8.4.4 ghc so I'm not really sure what the LTS is.
+Maybe it's like a compiler+libs bundle?
+But we probably want to stick to an 8.4.4 version unless anything bad happens.

+The project clearly needs to have its src/Main.hs file in order to be built.

+It didn't work with the more recent diff in stack.yaml.
+I had to do this:

+-resolver: lts-14.16
++resolver: lts-12.26

+12.26 worked OK.
+Not sure why.
+Stack is going to store a cool 3.2GB of downloaded content locally.

 # 2019-12-29